 Phillips appeared to have accepted that she wasn’t going to get through to the ballot paper at the weekend when she penned a piece for the Guardian describing her performance at the party’s first hustings as ‘awful’, and vowed to be more true to herself.
 It’s the kind of thing that’s rather easier to say when you know you’re not going to win the contest – she had failed so far to secure any nominations from affiliated organisations including trade unions or from constituency Labour parties, which suggested that the membership was not particularly enthusiastic about her, despite apparently recognising her more than rival Lisa Nandy.

-I understand that failing to secure the nomination of big trade union Usdaw was what sounded the death knell for the candidate's hopes.
-Had the moderate shop workers' union backed Phillips, it might have been reasonable for her campaign to try to continue.
-The absence of that, plus information the campaign had gathered privately about the membership's response to Phillips, meant it wasn't right to carry on.
+I understand that failing to secure the nomination of big trade union Usdaw was what sounded the death knell for the candidate’s hopes.
+Had the moderate shop workers’ union backed Phillips, it might have been reasonable for her campaign to try to continue.